Bashar Warda: Biography

+Educational projects

+The Patriarch has been a strong advocate of education for Christians and for Iraqi citizens in general.
+In an interview with pontifical charity Aid to the Church in Need he said that "Christians in Iraq have been facing many challenges since ISIS and before.
+They look to the Church to guide them and help build their future through pastoral work and building structures: we now have six churches, a seminary, some catechist centres, four schools, a university, and a hospital.
+The young are our future.
+Our mission is to give the youth hope and purpose in their lives in their homeland, nourishing their faith and providing them with skills that help them overcome the challenges they face.

+Among his projects are the ACN-funded Pope Francis scholarships at the Catholic University in Erbil."The CUE model encourages the whole family to stay and not to emigrate; their children will have an excellent education to obtain work and therefore a future in Iraq to support themselves and their parents”, he said.

+In an online conference hosted by pontifical charity Aid to the Church in Need, in July 2024, the archbishop said that the Church hoped to break the isolationist mentality prevalent in the region, by extending foreign aid to other communities.
+"We shared some of that help with the Muslims and the Yezidis in the camps.
+After the defeat of ISIS, we established the Pope Francis Scholarship Programme, and we asked ACN if we could include Yezidis and Muslims in desperate need.
+It is my belief that we evangelise by sharing this goodness with the people, by showing them the gospel of solidarity.
+We let them breathe Christ through the works of kindness that we share with them.”

 Foundations and establishments

 Khaymat A-Athra primary School in Baghdad (2005)

 In response to the bombing of Mar Elia Chaldean Catholic Parish in southern Baghdad on 1 August 2004, he built a primary school for the neighborhood to give a chance to the local community to strengthen their roots in their homeland, to live in social cohesion and mutual respect for social diversity, which he believes is a core value of any educational center.

 St. Adday and St. Mari Patriarchal Complex in Erbil (2008)

 Following the violence against Christians and churches in Baghdad in 2004–2006, which made it very difficult for attending seminarians of the St. Peter seminary in Baghdad to resume their formation programs.
 Thus, being appointed by the Chaldean patriarch as the rector of the seminary, he founded the St. Aday and St. Mari complex in Ankawa to allow the seminarians to resume their spiritual, theological, and pastoral formation without interruption.